 Many people use music as a coping device when times are hard and they feel alone, isolated and desperate.
 The Grey Dog Festival is about taking that individual coping strategy and making it a tool for bringing people together.
 Talking is the start of understanding you are not alone, that there are people who will listen, and that there is support available.

-There will be a full day of live music on three stages.
-From acoustic through to hip hop.
+There will be a full day of live music on three stages:

-As well as music there will be theatre, workshops, stalls and food available.
+As well as music there will be mindfullness and yoga workshops, charity stall, merchandise stalls, food vendors and more.

 There will be time to talk, to explore and share.